 Free replacement assessment: We inspect your current system, ductwork, electrical panel, and insulation.

-Equipment proposal: We present 2–3 options with honest payback analysis and rebate eligibility.
+Equipment proposal: We present 2–3 equipment options with honest payback analysis and applicable rebates.

-Installation day: A two-tech crew handles removal, refrigerant recovery, and installation to manufacturer spec.
+Installation day: A two-tech crew removes the old system and installs the new unit to manufacturer spec.

 Commission and warranty: We test all functions, register your warranty, and review the system with you.